ansible-collections/community.crypto/README.md

 ## External requirements

-The exact requirements for every module is listed in the module documentation.
-Many modules require a recent enough version of [the Python cryptography library](https://pypi.org/project/cryptography/).
+The exact requirements for every module are listed in the module documentation.
+Most modules require a recent enough version of [the Python cryptography library](https://pypi.org/project/cryptography/).
 See the module documentations for the minimal version supported for each module.

 ## Included content